jlawyerorg/j-lawyer-developer-quickstart/README.md

 * install Java 17 JDK (suggest to use Liberica JDK 17: https://bell-sw.com/pages/downloads/#/java-17-lts)
 * install Netbeans IDE (https://netbeans.apache.org/) - the repositories have project definitions for this IDE, and the j-lawyer.org client is largely built using Netbeans' GUI builder
 * install MariaDB
-* install "ant" - either download from the apache.org directly, or - on Linux with apt - type 'sudo apt-get install ant'
+* Linux: install "ant" - either download from the apache.org directly, or - on Linux with apt - type 'sudo apt-get install ant'
+* Windows: download required tools from http://www.j-lawyer.org/downloads/j-lawyer-developer-quickstart/tools.zip and extract it
 * download and unpack http://www.j-lawyer.org/downloads/j-lawyer-developer-quickstart/wildfly.tar.gz
 * edit "standalone.xml" in wildfly-26.1.3.Final/standalone/configuration and update the MySQL root password (search for jlawyerdbpwd in the file)
 * edit "standalone.xml" in wildfly-26.1.3.Final/standalone/configuration and set data directories (search for "jlawyer.server.basedirectory" and "jlawyer.server.initdir" in the file)